Avaiga/taipy-doc/docs/manuals/run-deploy/run/running_services.md

     tp.run(gui, rest, title="Taipy application")
 ```

-Since Taipy Rest relies on Taipy Core when running the Taipy Rest service, Taipy Core will
+Since Taipy REST relies on Taipy Core when running the Taipy REST service, Taipy Core will
 automatically run along with it.
-Therefore, Taipy Core will run with Taipy GUI and Taipy Rest in
+Therefore, Taipy Core will run with Taipy GUI and Taipy REST in
 the previous code example.

 # Running `Gui` and `Core`